 A DieselCheck fuel test highlights the types and levels of contamination in your fuel.
 We then provide you with a simple report to explain what we found and importantly, how to treat it.

 IPU’s ClearTank cleaning service is a one-time process that prepares your fuel for long-term conditioning.

 Cleaning is an important step that needs to take place before fuel polishing – just like you wouldn’t polish a dirty car.
 IPU’s ClearTank service simultaneously cleans both the fuel and the tank, leaving your fuel clean and dry.

 IPU Diesel Defence

 Unfortunately, clean fuel doesn’t stay clean for long.
 IPU’s Diesel Defence on-tank and mobile polishing units maintain fuel to EN590 and ISO 4406 standards, ensuring it’s ready to power your critical applications.

 A storage tank’s breather vent is its weakest link.
 It is the easiest route for moisture the reach your diesel.
 At night, the air at the top of the tank cools and contracts.
-Fresh air is drawn into the tank through the breather.
+This draws fresh air into the tank through the breather.
 This new air brings moisture with it.
 Some of the moisture is absorbed into your diesel.
 After some of the air is expelled in the heat of the next day, the process repeats itself the following night.

 IPU’s vent traps prevent moisture entering through the breather vents.
 Moisture is captured by the filter during the tank’s inhale cycle.
-During the exhale cycle moisture is purged from the filter back into the atmosphere.
+During the exhale cycle air purges moisture from the filter back into the atmosphere.
 It is a self-maintaining system.

 Parker Racor fuel filters are the gold-standard for on-application diesel filtration.
 IPU have been Racor distributors for over 30 years and can offer an unrivalled combination of expert service, competitive pricing and value-added services.